GQL and SQL/PGQ: Theoretical Models and Expressive Power: Acknowledgments

 If there is a natural way, easily found by programmers, of writing the $\qEdgeLessThan$ query in PGQ and GQL, one would expect it to be done without backward edges.
-Yet, this is not the case. \begin{theorem} No one-way path pattern query expresses $\qEdgeLessThan$. \end{theorem}
+Yet, this is not the case.
+In fact, no order motif on edges can be captured by GQL and PGQ patterns. \begin{theorem} There is no order motif $w$ such that $\qEdge_w$ is expressible by a one-way path pattern query. \end{theorem}

-To give the idea behind the proof, assume by contradiction that one can express $\qEdgeLessThan$ by a pattern $\pi$.
-Since, by definition, there are infinitely many annotated paths that conform to $\qEdgeLessThan$, the pattern $\pi$ must contain an unbounded repetition.
-However, since the semantics disregards variables that occur under unbounded repetition, transferring information from one iteration to the other is restricted.
-This enables us to repeat parts of the annotated path while maintaining the same semantics, and in particular, conforming to $\pi$.
-Nevertheless, due to the definition of $\qEdgeLessThan$, repeating non-empty parts of the annotated path breaks the condition which leads to the desired contradiction.